vmlaker/mpipe/_sources/examples2.txt

 Multiple workers per stage
 --------------------------

 The previous example used two workers per stage, if only to illustrate the concept of unordered stages.
-A more realistic reason for dedicating additional workers to a stage is to gain processing speed (on multi-core or multi-CPU computer.)
+A more realistic reason for dedicating additional workers to a stage is to gain processing speed (on multi-core or multi-CPU computer).

 Consider a stream of five tasks feeding a single-stage pipeline running two workers: